 Players now have loads more stuff to gain from descending to the hellish world.
 It will completely overhaul the use of gold in the game, give players many new structures to explore like Bastions and Speleothem, and make the Nether a more diverse and interesting region to survive in altogether.

-The 1.16 Minecraft Nether update is said to release in the first half of 2020.
+The 1.16 Minecraft Nether update comes out in the first half of 2020.
 Dedicated players (like us) can install the Snapshot version – a beta test version – through their Minecraft Launcher.
-For now, the update is slated to launch for the Java edition of the game.
+For now, only the Java edition of the game receives the update.

 Images credit: Mojang